 Don’t put off funding your trust.
-As a physician, you know better than more that accidents can happen in the blink of an eye, and you could be incapacitated without any warning.
+As a physician, you know better than most that accidents can happen in the blink of an eye, and you could be incapacitated without any warning.
 The whole point of estate planning is to be prepared for any such eventuality.
-Trusts for doctors can protect more than your personal affairs.
-They can protect the business you have carefully built.
+As physicians, you can protect more than your personal affairs with a revocable living trust.
+They can protect the practice you have carefully built over your career.

-As for what should go into trusts for doctors, the answer is: pretty much everything.
+As for what physicians should put into their living trust, the answer is: pretty much everything.
 Your attorney will best advice based on your specific situation, but in general, you should fund your trust with real estate, bank accounts, investments, and of course, business interests.
 Your business interests are where being a physician is particularly important, should you own your own practice.

 If you forget to transfer assets to your trust, do not worry.
-Your lawyer can create a “pour over” will include those forgotten assets, though those assets will not avoid probate.
+Your estate planning attorney can create a “pour over” will include those forgotten assets, though those assets will not avoid probate.